 I came back shocked and recall writing to the festival’s chair and receiving a generic reply, including things that I hadn’t.
 Clearly many others had been unhappy too.

 It took me 6 years to try Greenbelt again – now a postgraduate, a little broader of mind and less easily shocked.
-This time I had a little epiphany – one I couldn’t share with my housemate and I felt that her and her church – who’d tutted at me for going to GB – weren’t right, and I made some large and sudden lifestyle decisions because of that.
+This time I had a little epiphany – one I couldn’t share with my housemate and her church, who’d tutted at me for going to GB – and I made some large and sudden lifestyle decisions because of that.

 I went back the next year, but felt that the mud and the lank hair and skank feeling of no proper washing outdid the things I enjoyed.
 I vowed I would not camp again.